 I've heard of the Halloween & Vine

 show in Petaluma, California for many years.
 But living in the middle of the country, it's always been one of those shows that appear to be forever on my wish list to attend.
-With a few new changes coming to the show this year, I chatted with Dennis Haynes to find out more about what's going on for 2012.

 About the Show:

 Halloween & Vine was started in the 1990s by Susan Bartolucci at the family winery, Madonna Estates in Somoma, California.

 Susan loves puns, most of her art work is painted stuffed creations with found objects and all the titles are puns.
 She was making a play on Hollywood & Vine - Halloween at a vineyard = Halloween & Vine.

 Lesley Papola and Stephanie Sherratt are the new producers this year.
 Dennis is the show assistant.

 Dennis mentioned that each year about thirty artists take part, the show is juried and there is a waiting list to participate as an artist.
 These include a few artists I am very familiar with, including David Everett of Chicken Lips